- Purchase the complete Expat Arrivals London Guide (PDF)

-The streets of Camden are lined with old terraced houses that are full of character, as well as the newer council properties, many of which are now privately owned.
+The streets of Camden are lined with old terraced houses brimming with character, as well as the newer council properties, many of which are now privately owned.

 Camden is a bohemian part of London and has long been popular with students and arty types, as well as young expats.
 The area is overflowing with entertainment options, bars, restaurants and clubs.
 Camden is famous for its vibrant music scene and it's common to see long queues outside music venues, even on a weeknight.
 When it comes to shopping, there are lots of bargains to be had at Camden Market and the area is full of vintage fashion boutiques.

-The area is served well by buses and the Tube.
-There are also very good cycle paths that run by the canal.
+The area is served well by buses and the Tube, and there are also good cycle paths that run alongside the canal.

 The American School in London is situated a short distance west of Camden.

-Further away from the centre of London one will find areas like Wembley, where rentals are more reasonable.
+Further away from the centre of London one will find areas such as Wembley, where rentals are more reasonable.
 It is an ethnically diverse suburb of London popular with Asian expats, particularly those from India.